 When and why did you start writing children’s books?

 When I was a little girl I was always creating stories and illustrations.
-The adventures of Burlington Bear first came about when I forgot a book on holiday and armed with only a sketchpad to amuse myself I sat down and created Burlington inspired by the teddy bear of my childhood.
+The adventures of Burlington Bear first came about when I forgot a book on holiday.
+Armed with only a sketchpad to amuse myself I sat down and created Burlington inspired by the teddy bear of my childhood.

 Can you share about your writing and illustration process ?
 Please take us behind the scene!